-Assuming Minimum Offering (1) Assuming Maximum Offering (2) Α. Amount to be raised by this Offering - \$19,224,926 В Estimated Selling Commissions and Fees (3) - \$768,997 C. Estimated Costs of the Offering (e.g. Legal, accounting, audit) (4) \$50,000 \$50,000 D. Available Funds: $D = A - (B + C)$ (\$50,000) \$18,405,929 E. Additional sources of funding required \$50,000 (5) \$0 F. Working capital deficiency N/A \$0 G. Total: $G = (D + E) - F$ \$0 \$18,405,929
+Assuming Minimum Offering (1) Assuming Maximum Offering (2) A. Amount to be raised by this Offering - \$10,000,000 В Estimated Selling Commissions and Fees (3) - \$400,000 C. Estimated Costs of the Offering (e.g. Legal, accounting, audit) (4) \$50,000 \$50,000 D. Available Funds: D = A - (B + C) (\$50,000) \$9,550,000 E. Additional sources of funding required \$50,000 (5) \$0 F. Working capital deficiency N/A \$0 G. Total: G = (D + E) - F \$0 \$9,550,000

-(1) There is no minimum offering.

-(2) The maximum offering is 19,224,926 Class A Shares at a price of \$1.00 per Class A Share.
-The initial maximum offering of 25,000,000 Class A Shares has been adjusted to 19,224,926 Class A Shares to account for the 5,775,074 Class A Shares issued under this offering.

-(3) The Corporation may pay a sales fee to registered securities dealers and exempt market dealers, or where permitted, non-registrants, in an amount not to exceed 2.00% of all subscription monies received by such persons, payable at the Closing of such subscriptions and trailing fees of 1.00% up to two years from the Closing (1.00% per year).
-See Item 7 "Compensation paid to Sellers and Finders".

-(4) Offering costs as shown are estimated expenses (currently estimated to be \$50,000) of or incidental to the issue, sale and delivery of the Class A Shares pursuant to this Offering, including, without limitation, fees and disbursements of legal counsel and accountants, printing and other administrative costs associated with marketing the Class A Shares pursuant to this Offering Memorandum and the reasonable out-of-pocket expenses (including applicable taxes) of the Corporation in connection with such issue, sale and delivery.

-(5) If necessary, the Manager may lend and pay on behalf of the Corporation all costs incurred in connection with the preparation for and completion of the Offering, including legal and accounting fees which are estimated to be \$50,000.
+- (1) There is no minimum offering.
+To date, 6,364,763 Class A Shares have been issued under this Offering. - (2) There is no maximum offering.
+The amount indicated is an estimate of the Class A Shares that the Corporation expects to issue during its current Fiscal Year and is used for illustrative purposes. - (3) The Corporation may pay a sales fee to registered securities dealers and exempt market dealers, or where permitted, non-registrants, in an amount not to exceed 2.00% of all subscription monies received by such persons, payable at the Closing of such subscriptions and trailing fees of 1.00% up to two years from the Closing (1.00% per year).
+See Item 7 "Compensation paid to Sellers and Finders". - (4) Offering costs as shown are estimated expenses (currently estimated to be \$50,000) of or incidental to the issue, sale and delivery of the Class A Shares pursuant to this Offering, including, without limitation, fees and disbursements of legal counsel and accountants, printing and other administrative costs associated with marketing the Class A Shares pursuant to this Offering Memorandum and the reasonable out-of-pocket expenses (including applicable taxes) of the Corporation in connection with such issue, sale and delivery. - (5) If necessary, the Manager may lend and pay on behalf of the Corporation all costs incurred in connection with the preparation for and completion of the Offering, including legal and accounting fees which are estimated to be \$50,000.
 All costs in connection with the Offering funded by the Manager will be repaid (with interest) from funds received by the Corporation from Subscribers or from income generated by the Corporation.